langtech-bsc/rl_salamandra_alignment_docs/_sources/installation.rst.txt

 Experimental Release
 ------------

-The sources for RL - Salamandra Alignment can be downloaded from the `Github repo`_.
+The sources for RL - Salamandra Alignment can be downloaded from the `Github repo <https://github.com/langtech-bsc/rl_salamandra_alignment>`.

 After preparing a new virtual environment (explained above), you can clone the public repository: